ualberta-rcg/chatbot-rag-alliance/README.md

 This container includes:

-* Flask + Flask-SocketIO web server
+* Flask + Flask-SocketIO web server with CSRF and session management
-* LangChain with support for OpenAI, Groq, Claude, and Ollama providers
+* LangChain integration with support for OpenAI, Groq, Anthropic, Ollama, and Google AI
-* Vector search integration with RAGFlow or Weaviate
+* Vector search via RAGFlow (and optionally Ragie)
-* Prebuilt routes for user input, chat state, and WebSocket sessions
+* Real-time chat interface using Markdown rendering and WebSocket streaming
-* Markdown rendering, streaming responses, and token budgeting
+* Prompt templating system with RAG integration and persona switching
-* Prompt templating system and persona switching via external text files
+* Future-ready route design for Slack bots, Google Chat bots, and others

 ## 🛠️ GitHub Actions - CI/CD Pipeline